UCI-EECS113-Spring17/Nin10do/docs/source/16_creating_overlays.rst

 Xilinx® Vivado software is used to create the PL design.
 This will generate a *bitstream* or *binary* file (.bit file) that is used to program the Zynq PL.

-The free webpack version of Vivado can be used with the PYNQ-Z1 board to create overlays. https://www.xilinx.com/products/design-tools/vivado/vivado-webpack.html
+The free WebPack version of Vivado can be used with the PYNQ-Z1 board to create overlays. https://www.xilinx.com/products/design-tools/vivado/vivado-webpack.html

 There are some differences between the standard Zynq design process, and designing overlays for PYNQ.
 A Vivado project for a Zynq design consists of two parts; the PL design, and the PS configuration settings.
 The PS configuration includes settings for system clocks, including the clocks used in the PL.